Municipal Heritage Committee

 3rd Prize - $25 DIA GIFT CARD

-As 2018 will be the first year of implementation, the MHC is not seeking to impose detailed guidelines.
-However, local youth will be asked to consider how the photograph relates to one of three (3) broadly defined areas, namely: the Built, Natural, or Human Heritage of North Bay.
+There are no fixed categories for the competition.
+However, entrants will be asked to consider how the photograph relates to one of three (3) broadly defined areas: Built, Natural, or Human Heritage of North Bay.
 Participants may choose to focus on a range of heritage features within these broadly defined categories.

-- The competition winner will be announced two (2) weeks later at the Heritage Fair taking place at Nipissing University, on Friday May 11, 2018.
+- The competition winner will be announced at the Heritage Fair taking place at Nipissing University.

 - Participants are required to submit the photograph, together with a completed Photographic Release Form and potentially a Model Release Form or Art Release Form (depending on the nature of the submission).